 Horatio G. Lloyd purchased the camp in 1917.
 He was the president of the Philadelphia Commerce Trust Company and was credited for stopping the great financial panic of 1907.
 He became one of 11 senior partners with J.P.
 Morgan in New York.
 Working closely with Mr. Dodge next door, he chaired the Philadelphia branch of the United War Works Campaign.

-Horatio G. Lloyd sold the camp in 1932 to Edward L Norton, who sold it to Arthur Fagan, a newspaper publisher and real estate developer from New Jersey.
+Horatio G. Lloyd sold the camp in 1932 to Edward L Norton of Bell Labs (Nobel Prize winner), who sold it to Arthur Fagan, a newspaper publisher and real estate developer from New Jersey.
 Fagan suffered a fatal heart attack here after playing a round of tennis in 1946 at the age of 47.
 His widow Elizabeth sold Camp Caduceus along with next door Camp Sunrise to Dr. Harry C. W. S. deBrun.
 DeBrun was a well-known New York doctor who established many procedures for trauma patients at hospital emergency rooms.
 It is said he invited many of his patients to Camp Caduceus for grand late night parties in the boat house.
 His widow left the camp to St. Lawrence University after the college camp director saved Camp Caduceus from a potentially disastrous fire in 1968.

 The Caduceus (the old drugstore medical symbol with a snake around a pole) represents the fields of science, mathematics and their application to life.
 The staff is said to be the axis or pole by which the ancient messenger gods travel between heaven and earth.